Polymer/old-docs-site/app/3.0/toolbox/app-layout.md

 descendants of an `<app-drawer-layout>`.
 Usually the drawer toggle button is placed inside one of the app's toolbars.

-In App Layout 2.0, the `drawer-toggle` element is no longer automatically hidden when the drawer is persistent.
+In App Layout 3.0, the `drawer-toggle` element is not automatically hidden when the drawer is persistent.
 To hide `drawer-toggle`, you can style based on when the `narrow` attribute is present on `app-drawer-layout` (e.g. `app-drawer-layout:not([narrow]) [drawer-toggle] { display: none; }`) {.alert .alert-info}